 Use Online Conversion Tools

 These online tools often offer additional features, such as the ability to convert other units of measurement, save frequently used conversions, and display results in various formats.
-They can be a valuable resource for professionals and individuals who need to perform conversions regularly.
+But they can be a valuable resource for professionals and individuals who need to perform conversions regularly.
 Experiment with different tools to find one that suits your needs and preferences.

 Practice Regularly